uhussain/WebCrawlerForOnlineInflation/README.md

 # Repository Structure and Run Instructions

-`./airflow/` will contain the scheduling scripts.
+`./athena/` contains instructions on how to query common crawl data with AWS Athena .

-`./project/` will contain all configuration files and scripts for the project
+`./prototype/` contains all python configuration files and scripts for running the project locally and output product info to a local amazon dynamoDB table

+`./spark/` contains the main.py spark script to launch spark jobs using the output from athena query

-`./frontendapp/` will contain zeppelin notebooks to visualize results and trends in pricing from the s3,airflow,spark pipeline
+`./frontendapp/` will contain zeppelin notebooks to visualize results and trends in pricing from output tables saved in s3